 Since I still had a bunch of BonSavor flatbreads to try out, I decided to serve these on their Wheat Flour Soft Taco tortillas.
 They were about on par with Mission tortillas in terms of flavor, but I’d put them slightly above in terms of functionality, as I find Mission ones tend to get crumbly on me and allow filling to fall through.
-Neither brand holds a candle to the housemade ones you can get at HEB, . . . → Continue Reading: Dinner tonight: carnitas, and a few notes on ingredient labels and food marketing
+Neither brand holds a candle to the housemade ones you can get at HEB, or . . . → Continue Reading: Dinner tonight: carnitas, and a few notes on ingredient labels and food marketing

 I’ve been a little under the weather this week, thanks to the kids bringing home daycare germs.
 Luckily, this was also the week that the nice folks at BonSavor sent over a giant box of their flatbreads for us to try out.
 I decided to go with the low-carb tortillas tonight for soft tacos, which is just the kind of fast meal I want when I don’t feel like standing on my feet all evening, cooking.

 But let me back up a bit.
 I have a lot of opinions about tortillas.
 Having eaten, oh, around a bajillion of them in my day (God bless Texas), I feel like I know a thing or two about what makes a good tortilla.
 It should be pillowy soft and smell wonderfully doughy, and of course, it tastes best warm.

 However, real tortillas involve lard.
-Lard is actually slightly better for you than butter if . . . → Continue Reading: Dinner tonight: soft tacos with beef
+Lard is actually slightly better for you than butter if you can . . . → Continue Reading: Dinner tonight: soft tacos with beef